 Throughout all of the Miley mayhem, even some of her fellow celebrities have come out to defend her new image.
-Industry fixtures like Justin Timberlake, Kanye West, and Britney Spears (who contributed to Miley's new album, Bangerz) have all spoken out in support of her current path, while other stars (Sinead O'Connor chief among them) have blasted Miley's public persona as "shocking," "tacky," and "highly styled pornography."
+Industry fixtures like Justin Timberlake, Kanye West, and Britney Spears (who contributed to Miley's album, Bangerz) have all spoken out in support of her current path, while other stars (Sinead O'Connor chief among them) have blasted Miley's public persona as "shocking," "tacky," and "highly styled pornography."
 We've listed some of the more noteworthy reactions to Miley Cyrus's self-proclaimed "movement" and are tallying up which celebs are on her side, and which are just not having it — plus one star who seems to be on the fence.
-See her celebrity scorecard after the break.
+See her celebrity scorecard below.

 Part of the Movement

 - Justin Timberlake: After Miley's now-infamous VMAs performance, Justin defended her onstage antics and even compared her to Madonna and Britney Spears, adding, "Listen man, you know, it's the VMAs.
 What did you guys expect?
 I like Miley.
 I like her a lot.
 I think, you know, she's young.
 She's letting everyone know that she's growing up.
 I just think it's the VMAs.
 It's not like she did it at the Grammys.
 Let her do her thing.
 You know?"

 - Britney Spears: When asked about the VMAs uproar, Britney told reporters, "I think anytime you do a performance that is that memorable, you're going to have criticism.
 I think she's doing her thing.
 She's being herself, so I give props to her."